-Dr. Elise Brace provides dentures at Kildaire Family Dentistry in Cary, North Carolina.
+Dr. Elise Brace provides dentures at Kildaire Family & Cosmetic Dentistry in Cary, North Carolina.
 Dentures provide a great restorative dental solution for the replacement of a full arch of missing teeth.
 This restorative dental solution helps patients restore their confidence and improve the form and function of their smiles.
 Learn more below about how Dr. Brace treats patients with dentures as well as the answers to frequently asked questions about dentures.

 Full and Partial Dentures

 Full dentures are used to replace all of the upper or lower teeth.
 Fixed dentures are anchored by dental implants which provide a long-term solution with no chance of slippage.
 Implant-supported dentures also help maintain the bone structure in the face.
 Partial dentures are used to replace several missing teeth.
 Partial dentures are similar to a dental bridge and can be fixed in place using dental crowns or affordable dental implants.